Dreamescaper/MobileBlazorBindingsDocs/maui-blazor-bindings/advanced/access-native-controls.md

 ### Getting type/namespace conflicts between Blazor controls and other controls and elements

 The various controls and elements of each layer often use the same type names, but in different namespaces.
 For this reason you need to be careful which namespaces are imported in which files.
-For example, in the sample above, the `Microsoft.MobileBlazorBindings.Elements` is not imported (either via a `using` directive, or in the `_Imports.razor` file) because that would create conflicts with other namespaces.
-When using element references, it is recommended to use the fully-qualified namespace name, such as `Microsoft.MobileBlazorBindings.Elements.Button`.
+For example, in the sample above, the `BlazorBindings.Maui.Elements` is not imported (either via a `using` directive, or in the `_Imports.razor` file) because that would create conflicts with other namespaces.
+When using element references, it is recommended to use the fully-qualified namespace name, such as `BlazorBindings.Maui.Elements.Button`.

 ## More information